Get Help Now

 1

 We are sorry to see this and would like to offer our support.
-Due to HIPAA regulations, we cannot discuss individual concerns publicly.
+In accordance with HIPAA regulations, we cannot discuss individual concerns publicly.
 If you would like to discuss your concerns further, we encourage you to contact our dedicated Patient Advocacy Team at cbh-community-relations@CreeksideBH.com.
 We wish you nothing but the best.

 2 months ago